Missing New York 9-year-old Charlotte Sena found, suspect in custody

 ALBANY, N.Y.
-(WTEN) — The search for 9-year-old Charlotte Sena is over, New York State Police announced Monday evening.
+(WTEN) — A 9-year-old girl who vanished during a family camping trip in New York two days ago has been found after an extensive search, police announced Monday evening.

-Sena, who went missing out of Saratoga County, was last seen at approximately 6:15 p.m. on Saturday.
-Sena disappeared while riding her bicycle in Moreau Lake State Park, about 35 miles north of Albany, according to the state police.
-Police feared she may have been abducted.
+Before she was located, Sena was last seen around 6:15 p.m. on Saturday at the Moreau Lake State Park in Saratoga County, about 35 miles north of Albany.

-The fourth-grader had been riding her bike around a campsite loop in the bucolic park with other children when she decided to ride around one more time by herself.
+The fourth-grader was riding her bicycle around a campsite loop in the bucolic park with other children when she decided to ride around one more time by herself.
 Her parents became alarmed when she failed to return after 15 minutes, Gov. Kathy Hochul said at a briefing Sunday.

 About 400 search and rescue personnel were actively searching a 46 linear mile area around Moreau Lake State Park after an Amber Alert was activated Sunday morning.